Pages

 Never before had there been a hotel in the South Australian colony so well known as a place of sin and debauchery as the Crown and Anchor Hotel in Adelaide’s east end.

 The hotel also has a long history of death, with many fatal accidents happening in the street outside the hotel, or to its residents, as they were out visiting other locations in Adelaide.
-This earned the hotel reputation of being cursed during the 1890’s.
+This earned the hotel a reputation for being cursed during the 1890s.

-The following is just a few of the notable deaths associated with the hotel;
+The following are just a few of the notable crimes and deaths associated with the hotel;

-In 1871, the hotels landlady was arrested for stealing another woman’s silk dress.
 In 1887, an inquest was heard inside the hotel concerning the death of James Dooley, who had been run over by a horse cart on the street outside.
-Dooley suffered a broken leg, broken hip, smashed jaw and smashed skull, it was assumed the cart, laden with 4 ton of wood, and rolled over his body and crushed him.
-There was indication Dooley may have been murdered, but without sufficient evidence, his death was declared an accident.
+Dooley suffered a broken leg, broken hip, smashed jaw and smashed skull, it was assumed the cart, laden with 4 tons of wood rolled over his body and crushed him.
+There was an indication Dooley may have been murdered, but without sufficient evidence, his death was declared an accident.

 Mr McLaren died in the hotel on the 4th of October 1885 after a long illness.

 In 1894, Barney Miller, a Victorian staying in Adelaide for two months, drank himself to death in the Crown and Anchor.
-He was found in his dead in his bed, and later a Doctor declared he had died from heart failure by excessive drinking!
+He was found dead in his bed, and later a Doctor declared he had died from heart failure from excessive drinking!

-Death visited the hotel again in in 1900 when Charles Siggers passed away in a private hospital nearby, and his wake was held the hotel, with his funeral cortege leaving the pub for West Terrace Cemetery on 8th of October 1900.
+Death visited the hotel again in 1900 when Charles Siggers passed away in a private hospital nearby, and his wake was held at the hotel, with his funeral cortege leaving the pub for West Terrace Cemetery on the 8th of October 1900.

-In 1903, live in resident at the Hotel, Marion Mackay was struck by a fire truck in King William street dying the next day from her extensive injuries.
+In 1903, a resident at the Hotel, Marion Mackay was struck by a fire truck on King William Street, dying the next day from her extensive injuries.

 In 1908, a painter named Robert Peters was found dead in a shed on the premises by owner Mrs Calnan.
 Later that same year, Mrs Calnan’s husband, John, passed away upstairs in the hotel at the age of 38, they had only been married for two years.